Rosebery - Bellamack

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Rosebery-Bellamack has 19 active public transport stops.
-All are bus stops.
-They are served by 46 different routes, which together offer 2,471 weekly passenger trips.
+These are all bus stops.
+They are served by 46 different routes that together provide 2,471 weekly passenger trips.

-The area's transport accessibility is rated excellent, with residents on average just 190 meters from the nearest stop.
-Daily service frequency averages 353 trips across all routes, equating to approximately 130 weekly trips per individual stop.
+The area's transport accessibility is rated excellent, with residents typically living just 190 meters from the nearest stop.
+On average, there are 353 trips per day across all routes, which means each stop gets about 130 weekly trips.

 Frequently Asked Questions - Transport